 Although the schools are secular, teachers are expected to act as role models.
 Smoking, drinking and divorce are frowned upon.

-Fatma Disli first came across the movement - which she prefers to call "Hizmet" ("service" in Turkish) - at a school it founded to help students pass university admissions tests.
+Fatma Disli first came across the movement at a school it founded to help students pass university admissions tests.

 "The people I met through Hizmet were really hard-working, virtuous people who were practising their religion, but at the same time had important jobs," she told BBC News.

 "I realised that it's possible to be religious and to have a career."

 Turkish businessmen are attracted by what they see as Mr Gulen's international outlook and pragmatic approach to issues like using credit.